tcosta84/ansible-centos-django-stack/README.md

     git clone https://github.com/tcosta84/ansible-centos-django-stack.git

-Also make sure you have both Vagrant and VirtualBox *latest versions* installed and run the following command:
+Also make sure you have both Vagrant (v1.6.3) and VirtualBox (v4.3.18) or *latest versions* installed and run the following command:

     cd ansible-centos-django-stack && vagrant up